LeVuMinhHuy/brocode/backend/README.md

 How to run

-you should have a [virtualenv](https://virtualenv.pypa.io/en/latest/), although it optinal if you didn't install virtualenv, go straigt to step 2
+you should have a [virtualenv](https://virtualenv.pypa.io/en/latest/), although it optinal

+if you didn't install virtualenv, run only step 2

 ```
 1. virtualenv backend